migratorydata/migratorydata-elastic-stack/readme.md

 can be used to subscribe to special monitoring subjects and receive real-time statistics.

-These MigratoryData statistics, made available along HTTP, JMX, and PUSH monitoring, are also logged on disk (at configurable time intervals) and, while these logs are typically preserved for audit, they can also be used for other purposes such as monitoring or even debugging.
+These MigratoryData statistics, made available along HTTP, JMX, and PUSH monitoring, are also logged on disk (at configurable time intervals) besides other log types such as access logs and message logs.
+While  these logs are typically preserved for audit, they can also be used for other purposes such as monitoring or even debugging.
 For example, message logs can be used by MigratoryData Replayer - a tool able to replay a feed of messages, and publish recorded messages at slower, faster or original speeds by preserving the timestamp proportions.

 It becomes obvious, then, how statistics logs, access logs, and message logs produced by such a high number of users can result in a huge amount of data.
 Hence, using a big data platform is natural.